erikvw/sarscov2x/README.rst

 sarscov2x
 ---------

-This is a sample application for use in a talk how to configure your python project to use TravisCI.
+This is a sample application for use in a talk on how to configure your python project to use TravisCI.

+If you want, you can install the Django app.
+To do so, follow the steps below.

 Install conda, check the docs for your OS::